Nules84/CI_PP2_ArtiQuiz/README.md

 ### **STRATEGY** <a name="strategy"></a>

-The strategy of the ArchiQuiz website is to entertain and educate users.
-Our long term ambition is that ArchiQuiz hopes to move into an e-commerce situation where the product is licenced and the product is part of an expanded range.
-ArchiQuiz hopes to have multiple categories ranging from movie trivia, sports, history, and even geography!
+The strategy of the ArtiQuiz website is to entertain and educate users.
+Our long term ambition is that ArtiQuiz hopes to move into an e-commerce situation where the product is licenced and the product is part of an expanded range.
+ArtiQuiz hopes to have multiple categories ranging from movie trivia, sports, history, and even geography!
 It is expected, that within a period, a cloud based storage system will be put in place to further improve the playability and replay value.
 Another long term strategy is that we hope to offer the public the ability to add their own questions and ultimately host our own API.